rmcanany/SolidEdgeHousekeeper/README.md

 #### Property find replace
 Searches for text in a specified property and replaces it if found.
 The property, search text, and replacement text are entered on the **Task Tab**, below the task list.

 A `Property set`, either `System` or `Custom`, is required.
-System properties are in every Solid Edge file.
-They include Material, Manager, Project, etc. At this time, they must be in English.
-Custom properties are ones that you create, probably in a template.
+For more information, see the **Property Filter** section.

-The search is case insensitive, the replace is case sensitive.
+The search *is not* case sensitive, the replacement *is*.
 For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.

 #### Expose variables missing
 Checks to see if all the variables listed in `Variables to expose` are present in the document.

 #### Expose variables
+Exposes entries from the variable table, making them available as a Custom property.
 Enter the names as a comma-delimited list in the `Variables to expose` textbox.
 Optionally include a different Expose Name, set off by the colon `:` character.

-For example

-`var1, var2, var3`
+For example `var1, var2, var3`

-Or

-`var1: Variable Name One, var2: Variable Name 2, var3: Variable Name 3`
+Or `var1: Length, var2: Width, var3: Height`

-Or a combination

-`var1: Variable Name One, var2, var3`
+Or a combination `var1: Length, var2, var3`

 Note: You cannot use either a comma `,` or a colon `:` in the Expose Name.
-Actually you can, but it will not do what you expect.
+Actually there's nothing stopping you, but it will not do what you want.

 #### Remove face style overrides
 Face style overrides change a part's appearance in the assembly.
 This command causes the part to appear the same in the part file and the assembly.